Take recurring payments

 Understanding agreement status

-When you use the API to get information about agreements, the status response attribute tells you what state the agreement is currently in.
+When you use the API to get information about agreements, the status

-Status Meaning
+Status | Meaning |

-Your user has not yet made their first payment to set up the agreement.
+You have created the agreement using the API.
+Your user has not yet made their first payment to set up the agreement. |

-active You have set up the agreement by saving a user’s card details when they make their first payment.
+You have set up the agreement by saving a user’s card details when they make their first payment.
+You can use this agreement to take recurring payments. |

+You have cancelled the agreement.
 You cannot use this agreement to take recurring payments unless you set it up again.
+Read more about cancelling and reactivating agreements for recurring payments or API reference documentation. |

+You have tried to take a payment with this agreement, but the payment failed.
 You cannot use this agreement to take recurring payments unless you set it up again.
+Read more about handling failed recurring payments. |

 Cancel an agreement for recurring payments